 "Not by much," Santana joined the conversation.
 Tina frowned at how pale the woman looked.
 Her arms were wound around her stomach and she moved slowly.
-She mustered a weak smile for the others and sat down gratefully in a nearby armchair.
+She mustered a weak smile for the others and sat down gratefully in the nearby armchair that Sam was guiding her towards.
 "I swear I thought Miguel was lost in there the other day."

 "Miguel, defend daddy.
 Right we were just playing hide and seek?"

 Miguel cocked his head to the side.
 "But mommy says I'm not supposed to lie."